gcuddy/gcuddy.github.io/_posts/2017-12-27-social-media-replace-art-2.md

 One of the most compelling arguments for the [slow replacement of art with social media](http://guscuddy.com/socialmediareplaceart) is that the trends of film and theatre have tended towards naturalism in the last 50 years, arcing closer and closer to getting to *be* real life.

 With an Instagram or Snapchat story, you are capturing and consuming real life as 'art'.
 Is this the peak of naturalism?
-These stories are endlessly compelling: watching snippets of life is addicting, and social media makes these snippets bite-sized and consumable.
+Watching snippets of life is addicting and compelling, and social media makes these snippets bite-sized and consumable.
 Why watch a 2 hour play of people trying to act natural when we can consume the real thing in more palatable lengths?[^1]

 Maybe the job of theatre and movies, then, is to furiously stake its claim as being something *more* than naturalism.
 To reach for greater heights, greater feats of human creativity and exploration.